SMooGPT: Stylized Motion Generation using Large Language Models: Results and Evaluation

 \subsection{Comparison}

-To comprehensively demonstrate the performance of our method, we conduct comparisons across two subtasks in what follows.

-\paragraph{Text-guided Stylization.} This task generates stylized motion based on both the content and style texts.
-Two concurrent work StyleMotif~\cite{guo2025stylemotif} and MulSMo~\cite{li2024mulsmo} can produce stylized motion in this setting, however, their code is not publicly available at the time of submission.
-We thus create two baseline methods using a pre-trained LLM (\ie ChatGPT-3.5~\cite{openai2024chatgptgeneral}) and two motion generators (\ie MotionGPT~\cite{jiang2023motiongpt} and MLD~\cite{chen2023executing}).
-Strategically, we first ask ChatGPT to combine the content and style texts, and employ the motion generator to produce the corresponding motion according to the composed text.
-Statistical results are displayed in Tab.~\ref{tab:compare_main}(top).
-In terms of style reflection (SRA), \rev{our approach outperforms two baseline methods by \emph{an order of magnitude} (\ie increased by $338\%$ and $591\%$, respectively), at an average cost of 10.1\% sacrifice (\ie 14.2\% on MM-Dist, 5.5\% on R-Precision, and 10.7\% on FS-Ratio) on motion realism and content preservation, setting a new state-of-the-art for the text-guided stylization.
-The relatively small drop indicates the trade-off between style reflection, content preservation, and motion realism ~\cite{zhong2024smoodi}: stronger style expression may naturally cause partial drift from the original content text, slightly lowering content preservation and motion realism. } The corresponding visual results are presented in Fig.~\ref{fig:comparison}(top).
-In two typical cases, baseline methods either cannot preserve the content or fail to reflect the style.
+\paragraph{Text-guided Stylization.} This task generates stylized motion based on both the content and style texts. \rev{All methods were trained only on the HumanML3D dataset, where styles are not labeled or explicitly present.
+Two concurrent works, StyleMotif~\cite{guo2025stylemotif} and MulSMo~\cite{li2024mulsmo}, are capable of producing stylized motion in this setting.
+However, both methods rely on style motion sequences from the 100STYLE dataset to align style labels.
+Furthermore, their source code was not publicly available at the time of submission.} We thus create three baseline methods by integrating a pre-trained LLM (\ie GPT-3.5~\cite{openai2024chatgptgeneral}) with three representative motion generators (\ie MotionGPT~\cite{jiang2023motiongpt}, ParCo~\cite{zou2024parco}, and MLD~\cite{chen2023executing}).
+Strategically, we utilize content text from the HumanML3D dataset and style labels from the 100STYLE dataset.
+We first ask ChatGPT to combine the content and style label, and employ the respective motion generator to produce the corresponding motion according to the composed text.
+Statistical results are displayed in Tab.~\ref{tab:compare_main}.